Teaching English in China – Real Teachers’ Experiences

 Our school is public and government funded.
 We both work at the same school but on different campuses.
 It’s a primary school, so the children here are aged 8 – 12.

-Our hours are amazing – we both teach 26 lessons a week but at only 40 minutes each, that works out at about 18 hours!
+Our hours as English teacher in Beijing are amazing – we both teach 26 lessons a week but at only 40 minutes each, that works out at about 18 hours!
 We’re paid well and always on time, plus we enjoy all of the public holidays throughout the year, including a 4 week paid winter holiday!

 If I’m completely honest, there isn’t anything particularly bad about our job.
 The children can get frustrating sometimes, but that’s the same in any school!
 The thing that probably annoys us the most is the organisation of the school.
 Sometimes we’ll arrive in time for our class, only to be told it has been cancelled because there is an exam – usually, we would have still been in bed if we’d have known so at 8am that can get irritating!

 Initially, we applied with a recruiter to teach in South Korea.
-He mentioned that it was more difficult to be placed together there so asked if China was an option.
+He mentioned that it was more difficult to be placed together there so asked if teaching English in China was an option.
 A day later we’d been interviewed on Skype and had signed the contract!”

-Read Two Tall Travellers’ Complete Guide to teaching in China on their blog.
+Read Two Tall Travellers’ Complete Guide to teaching English in China on their blog.

-Doctor X (not his real name!) teaches in a private high school in Nanjing.
+Doctor X (not his real name!) teaches English in a private high school in Nanjing.

-“I have been teaching in China for six years and I have been asked to tell you about the good, the bad, and the ugly.
-For the last four years I have worked in a High School in Nanjing.
+“I have been teaching English in China for six years and I have been asked to tell you about the good, the bad, and the ugly.
+For the last four years, I have taught English in Nanjing in a High School.
 It’s a top 3 school and parents pay a lot of money to come here.
-The last year I have been teaching Year 11 oral English aimed at the IELTS example with a side plate of TOEFL (which I personally dislike).
+The last year I have been teaching Year 11 oral English aimed at the IELTS example with a side plate of TOEFL (which I personally dislike) (Find out what these acronyms mean in this post.
 Over the years I have taught the junior classes GCSE and the other senior classes Year 10 and 12.